DeplanckeLab/EXTRA-seq/README.md

 ii) how we processed downstream predictions to derive summarized predictions scores

-## 3. Processing of short-seqeuncing data
+## 3. Processing of short-read seqeuncing data

 The ([./software/](https://github.com/DeplanckeLab/EXTRA-seq/tree/main/software/EXTRA_seq_data_processing)) directory contains the EXTRA-seq_data_processing sub directory with markdown files examplifying how to: